WW Recipe of the Day: Chilled Asparagus Soup with Spinach & Avocado

 - When ready to serve, divide the soup among 4 bowls and garnish with diced cucumber and a mint sprig.

-- Roasted Asparagus with Shaved Parmesan – simple & delicious (Weight Watchers)
+- Parmesan Roasted Asparagus – simple & delicious (Simple-Nourished-Living)

 - Asparagus, Bacon & Cheese Strata – perfect for a spring lunch or brunch (Weight Watchers)